+The Healthy Communities Coalition meets monthly to discuss current substance abuse related issued and trends.
 As mandated by the Drug-Free Schools and Campuses Act, this policy is distributed to all students, faculty and staff on an annual basis, and every even year a biennial review of the comprehensive alcohol and other drug program is conducted.
-For more information concerning current programs, interventions and policies, contact Mrs. Inetha Wimberly in the Office of Student Judicial Affairs at wimberlyi@gram.edu at 318-274-6149.
+For more information concerning current programs, interventions and policies, contact Mrs. Beverly Crawford in the Office of Student Judicial Affairs at crawfordb@gram.edu or at 318-274-6149.